firozkhan18/Java-Evaluations/java-basic-exercises.md

 1. Write a Java program to create a class called "Person" with a name and age attribute.
 Create two instances of the "Person" class, set their attributes using the constructor, and print their name and age.

-Click me to see the solution

 2. Write a Java program to create a class called "Dog" with a name and breed attribute.
 Create two instances of the "Dog" class, set their attributes using the constructor and modify the attributes using the setter methods and print the updated values.

-Click me to see the solution

 3. Write a Java program to create a class called "Rectangle" with width and height attributes.
 Calculate the area and perimeter of the rectangle.

-Click me to see the solution

 4. Write a Java program to create a class called "Circle" with a radius attribute.
 You can access and modify this attribute.
 Calculate the area and circumference of the circle.

-Click me to see the solution

 5. Write a Java program to create a class called "Book" with attributes for title, author, and ISBN, and methods to add and remove books from a collection.

-Click me to see the solution

 6. Write a Java program to create a class called "Employee" with a name, job title, and salary attributes, and methods to calculate and update salary.

-Click me to see the solution

 7. Write a Java program to create a class called "Bank" with a collection of accounts and methods to add and remove accounts, and to deposit and withdraw money.
 Also define a class called "Account" to maintain account details of a particular customer.

-Click me to see the solution

 8. Write a Java program to create class called "TrafficLight" with attributes for color and duration, and methods to change the color and check for red or green.

-Click me to see the solution

 9. Write a Java program to create a class called "Employee" with a name, salary, and hire date attributes, and a method to calculate years of service.

-Click me to see the solution

 10. Write a Java program to create a class called "Student" with a name, grade, and courses attributes, and methods to add and remove courses.

-Click me to see the solution

 11. Write a Java program to create a class called "Library" with a collection of books and methods to add and remove books.

-Click me to see the solution

 12. Write a Java program to create a class called "Airplane" with a flight number, destination, and departure time attributes, and methods to check flight status and delay.

-Click me to see the solution

 13. Write a Java program to create a class called "Inventory" with a collection of products and methods to add and remove products, and to check for low inventory.

-Click me to see the solution

 14. Write a Java program to create a class called "School" with attributes for students, teachers, and classes, and methods to add and remove students and teachers, and to create classes.

-Click me to see the solution

 15. Write a Java program to create a class called "MusicLibrary" with a collection of songs and methods to add and remove songs, and to play a random song.

-Click me to see the solution

 16. Write a Java program to create a class called "Shape" with abstract methods for calculating area and perimeter, and subclasses for "Rectangle", "Circle", and "Triangle".

-Click me to see the solution

 17. Write a Java program to create a class called "Movie" with attributes for title, director, actors, and reviews, and methods for adding and retrieving reviews.

-Click me to see the solution

 18. Write a Java program to create a class called "Restaurant" with attributes for menu items, prices, and ratings, and methods to add and remove items, and to calculate average rating.

-Click me to see the solution

 19. Write a Java program to create a class with methods to search for flights and hotels, and to book and cancel reservations.

-Click me to see the solution

 20. Write a Java program to create a class called "BankAccount" with attributes for account number, account holder's name, and balance.
 Include methods for depositing and withdrawing money, as well as checking the balance.
 Create a subclass called "SavingsAccount" that adds an interest rate attribute and a method to apply interest.

-Click me to see the solution

 21. Write a Java program to create a class called "Vehicle" with attributes for make, model, and year.
 Create subclasses "Car" and "Truck" that add specific attributes like trunk size for cars and payload capacity for trucks.
 Implement a method to display vehicle details in each subclass.

-Click me to see the solution

 22. Write a Java program to create a class called "Customer" with attributes for name, email, and purchase history.
 Implement methods to add purchases to the history and calculate total expenditure.
 Create a subclass "LoyalCustomer" that adds a discount rate attribute and a method to apply the discount.

-Click me to see the solution

 23. Write a Java program to create a class called "Course" with attributes for course name, instructor, and credits.
 Create a subclass "OnlineCourse" that adds attributes for platform and duration.
 Implement methods to display course details and check if the course is eligible for a certificate based on duration.

-Click me to see the solution

 24. Write a Java program to create a class called "ElectronicsProduct" with attributes for product ID, name, and price.
 Implement methods to apply a discount and calculate the final price.
 Create a subclass " WashingMachine" that adds a warranty period attribute and a method to extend the warranty.

-Click me to see the solution

 25. Write a Java program to create a class called "Building" with attributes for address, number of floors, and total area.
 Create subclasses "ResidentialBuilding" and "CommercialBuilding" that add specific attributes like number of apartments for residential and office space for commercial buildings.
 Implement a method to calculate the total rent for each subclass.

-Click me to see the solution

 26. Write a Java program to create a class called "Event" with attributes for event name, date, and location.
 Create subclasses "Seminar" and "MusicalPerformance" that add specific attributes like number of speakers for seminars and performer list for concerts.
 Implement methods to display event details and check for conflicts in the event schedule.

-Click me to see the solution

 27. Write a Java program to create a class called "CustomerOrder" with attributes for order ID, customer, and order date.
 Create a subclass "OnlineOrder" that adds attributes for delivery address and tracking number.
 Implement methods to calculate delivery time based on the address and update the tracking status.

-Click me to see the solution

 28. Write a Java program to create a class called "Reservation" with attributes for reservation ID, customer name, and date.
 Create subclasses "ResortReservation" and "RailwayReservation" that add specific attributes like room number for hotels and seat number for flights.
 Implement methods to check reservation status and modify reservation details.

-Click me to see the solution

 29. Write a Java program to create a class called "Pet" with attributes for name, species, and age.
 Create subclasses "Dog" and "Bird" that add specific attributes like favorite toy for dogs and wing span for birds.
 Implement methods to display pet details and calculate the pet's age in human years.

-Click me to see the solution

 30. Write a Java program to create a class called "GymMembership" with attributes for member name, membership type, and duration.
 Create a subclass "PremiumMembership" that adds attributes for personal trainer availability and spa access.
 Implement methods to calculate membership fees and check for special offers based on membership type.

-Click me to see the solution
 https://www.w3resource.com/java-exercises/index-interface.php
 1. Write a Java program to create an interface Shape with the getArea() method.
 Create three classes Rectangle, Circle, and Triangle that implement the Shape interface.
 Implement the getArea() method for each of the three classes.
-Click me to see the solution

 2. Write a Java program to create a Animal interface with a method called bark() that takes no arguments and returns void.
 Create a Dog class that implements Animal and overrides speak() to print "Dog is barking".
-Click me to see the solution

 3. Write a Java program to create an interface Flyable with a method called fly_obj().
 Create three classes Spacecraft, Airplane, and Helicopter that implement the Flyable interface.
 Implement the fly_obj() method for each of the three classes.
-Click me to see the solution

 4. Write a Java programming to create a banking system with three classes - Bank, Account, SavingsAccount, and CurrentAccount.
 The bank should have a list of accounts and methods for adding them.
 Accounts should be an interface with methods to deposit, withdraw, calculate interest, and view balances.
 SavingsAccount and CurrentAccount should implement the Account interface and have their own unique methods.
-Click me to see the solution

 5. Write a Java program to create an interface Resizable with methods resizeWidth(int width) and resizeHeight(int height) that allow an object to be resized.
 Create a class Rectangle that implements the Resizable interface and implements the resize methods.
-Click me to see the solution

 6. Write a Java program to create an interface Drawable with a method draw() that takes no arguments and returns void.
 Create three classes Circle, Rectangle, and Triangle that implement the Drawable interface and override the draw() method to draw their respective shapes.
-Click me to see the solution

 7. Write a Java program to create an interface Sortable with a method sort() that sorts an array of integers in ascending order.
 Create two classes BubbleSort and SelectionSort that implement the Sortable interface and provide their own implementations of the sort() method.
-Click me to see the solution

 8. Write a Java program to create an interface Playable with a method play() that takes no arguments and returns void.
 Create three classes Football, Volleyball, and Basketball that implement the Playable interface and override the play() method to play the respective sports.
-Click me to see the solution

 9. Write a Java program to create an interface Searchable with a method search(String keyword) that searches for a given keyword in a text document.
 Create two classes Document and WebPage that implement the Searchable interface and provide their own implementations of the search() method.
-Click me to see the solution

 10. Write a Java program to create an interface Encryptable with methods encrypt (String data) and decrypt (String encryptedData) that define encryption and decryption operations.
 Create two classes AES and RSA that implement the Encryptable interface and provide their own encryption and decryption algorithms.
-Click me to see the solution

 11. Write a Java program to create an interface Sortable with a method sort (int[] array) that sorts an array of integers in descending order.
 Create two classes QuickSort and MergeSort that implement the Sortable interface and provide their own implementations of the sort() method.
-Click me to see the solution

 https://www.w3resource.com/java-exercises/encapsulation/index.php
 Java Encapsulation: